zsiki/ls/doc/source/usersguide.rst

 using trigonometric formulas.

 All calculations can be repeated, the last calculated values will be stored, the previous values are lost.
+The results of the previous calculations are available in the log file.

 A SurveyingCalculation plugin maintains a log file, a simple text file.
 The details of calculations are written to the log.
 The location of the log file